-The study of the Higgs-Dilaton model in the paper has shown the potential of Dilaton in satisfying the thermodynamic condition of one of the three Sakharov conditions, however, this model still has many unknown parameters, because the knowledge of physics at very high energies is still limited.
-Therefore, the results require investigation with many different sets of parameters.
-In addition, because the Dilaton increases the complexity of potential as well as the number of variables of the system, the calculation needs to be done numerically and requires a lot of resources to be able to investigate with a large number of different parameter cases.
+The study of the Higgs-dilaton model in the paper has shown the potential of the dilaton in satisfying the thermodynamic condition of one of the three Sakharov conditions, however, this model still has many unknown parameters, because the knowledge of physics at very high energies is still limited.
+Therefore, the results require investigation with many sets of parameters.
+In addition, because the dilaton increases the complexity of the potential as well as the number of variables of the system, the calculation needs to be done numerically and requires a lot of resources to be able to investigate with numerous different parameter cases.

-Based on the techniques in this paper, our next work is to compute the Sphaleron energy, recheck the decoupling condition and reconfirm $S>1$.
-With the introduction of Dilaton, further studies on the effects of Dilaton on the interaction constants and experimentally tested parameters can be conducted to constrain the possible parameters.
-In addition, the results can be further constrained by further studies on the effects of Dilatons on the remaining conditions for baryogenesis from electroweak phase transitions.
+Based on the techniques in this paper, our next work is to compute the Sphaleron energy, recheck the decoupling condition, and reconfirm $S>1$.
+With the introduction of the dilaton, further studies on the effects of the dilaton on the interaction constants and experimentally tested parameters can be conducted to constrain the possible parameters.
+In addition, the results can be further constrained by further studies on the effects of the dilaton on the remaining conditions for baryogenesis from the electroweak phase transitions.